Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: INTRODUCTION

 In the options framework, each option is defined by a tuple of policies, initiation states, and termination states.
-The set of termination states of an option is determined by a termination function which maps the state space to its class membership probability of the termination state set.
-Various advancements in the options framework, like the option critic architecture \cite{bacon2017option}, have significantly improved the convergence of the overall algorithm but most recent works focus on a fixed set of options that are hard to scale in practical scenarios.
+The set of termination states of an option is determined by a termination function that maps the state space to its class membership probability of the termination state set.
+Various advancements in the options framework, like the option critic architecture~\cite{bacon2017option}, have significantly improved the convergence of the overall algorithm, but most recent works focus on a fixed set of options that are hard to scale in practical scenarios.

-Research has shown that the primary reason why humans excel at learning new skills from previously unseen and unknown environments is that we possess an inordinate amount of prior information.
-This can be in the form of implicit understanding of relations between different objects, knowledge of the physics governing the environment, and more importantly a well-defined set of skills~\cite{dubey2018investigating}.
-For an RL agent to learn efficiently in complex environments, it too needs to rely on its previously learned knowledge so that it can continually improve its overall policy.
-In this spirit, in this paper, we propose an algorithm in which policies are learned sequentially, so that during the training of any policy, the knowledge obtained till then, in the form of the already trained previous policies, can be leveraged to inform the learning of the current policy.

-Our algorithm is designed to operate in a framework wherein a major component of the goal of the RL agent is to learn such diverse skills as to prolong the episode and survive or stay alive.
-We call our method Stay Alive with Many Options.
-This behavior is incentivized by emitting a reward signal of $-1$ when the episode ends and a reward signal $0$ for every other time step.
+Humans excel at learning skills because while performing tasks, they can apply an inordinate amount of prior information~\cite{dubey2018investigating}.
+For an RL agent to learn efficiently in complex environments, it also needs to rely on its previously learned knowledge to continually improve its overall policy.
+In this spirit, we propose an algorithm to learn policies sequentially so that during the training of any policy, the knowledge obtained till then, in the form of the already trained previous policies, can be leveraged to inform the learning of the current policy.
+We refer to our method as Sequential Soft Option Critic (SSOC) that is designed to operate in a framework wherein a major component of the goal of the RL agent is to learn diverse skills so as to prolong the episode and survive, as shown in Fig.~\ref{fig:illustration}.
+This behavior is incentivized by emitting a reward signal of $-1$ when the episode ends and a reward signal of $0$ for every other time step.